-Keep in mind, however, that just because an independent agent sells surety doesn’t mean they should.
-Ensure they have expert knowledge and experience in surety before choosing to work with a local independent insurance agent provider.
+Keep in mind that just because an independent agent sells surety, it doesn’t mean they should.
+Ensure the agency you’re considering has expert knowledge and experience in surety before choosing to work with a local independent insurance agent provider.

 How to Get a Surety Bond

 Obtaining a surety bond can be straightforward and simple – if the business you’re working with is experienced.
 You can work with either an independent insurance agent that specializes in surety or a surety broker.
 You’ll fill out an application, provide any necessary documentation, and pay a premium for the bond once your application is approved.

 ZipBonds is hyper-focused on all types of surety and can provide the knowledge and expertise you won’t find with general insurance agents.
 We offer thousands of bonds across the United States, including court and probate, construction, fidelity, and license and permit bonds.
 Let us know if you’d like to receive some quotes for specific bonds.
 We’ll impartially shop multiple surety companies to find you the right coverage at the best price.

 You can always reach us by calling (888) 435-4191 or emailing firstname.lastname@example.org.
 We’d be happy to answer any of your questions and walk you through the bonding process.